graphistry/graphistry-cli/docs/configure-investigation.md

 After editing, restart your server, or at least `pivot`.

 For broader configuration information, see the [main configuration docs](configure.md).
+Create [custom investigation templates](templates.md) directly from within the UI.

 # Example